Physics major in the nation

 The Annual Goddard Cup - Water Rocket Competition is hosted by the Department of Physics and honors the legacy of Robert Goddard at WPI.

 This event is open to middle to high school student teams.
-We look forward to you joining us in striving for the Cup!
+We look forward to your joining us in striving for the Cup!

 Enriching Summer Programs

 Now is the time to start planning for enriching pre-collegiate summer STEM programs hosted by the Department of Physics.
-Registration for our various programs opens on February 4, 2017.
+Registration for our various programs opens in February.
 Students of many ages are invited to find out why STEM fields are so exciting and how they can turn their interests into a career.

 IGNITE is for rising 7th and 8th graders.